burwinliu-zz/LibraryOfAlexandria/docs/proposal.md

 As we are right now in the initial stages of development, we imagine we will be using NLP for retrieval and some form of a graph search to find locations for certain items

 ## Evaluation
+Our metrics will include ...

+Our qualitative anlysis will depend on ...